jhrcook/academic-kickstart/content/post/find-intersection-of-histograms-R/index.md

 poi
 #> 10.64579
 ```
 That's it, the point of intersection has been approximated to a high precision.
-A vertical line is plotted below at `poi`.
+A vertical line was added to the plot below at `poi`.

 ```r
 p <- p +